Symptoms & Testing

 - Loss of taste or smell

-What to do if you experience symptoms of COVID-19
+What to do if you are vaccinated and experience symptoms of COVID-19

-Download the Dragons Care What to do Chart to help you decide how to proceed if you are experiencing symptoms of COVID-19 or if you have been in close contact with someone who has.
+Download the Dragons Care What to do Chart if you are Vaccinated to help you decide how to proceed if you are experiencing symptoms of COVID-19 or if you have been in close contact with someone who has.
 Take care, Dragons!

 The CARES Act requires health insurers to cover COVID-19 testing; however, related office visits are not.
 If you have questions about your health insurance coverage, call your insurance provider before getting tested.

-If you are looking for insurance coverage, please contact our case manager/navigator Jamie Skrove at 218.477.2211.
+Students: If you are looking for insurance coverage, please contact our case manager/navigator Jamie Skrove at MSUM Counseling Services or 218.477.2211.